apache/echarts-doc/en/option/series/treemap.md

 ## breadcrumb(Object)

-breadcrumb, showing the path of current node.
+breadcrumb, showing the path of the current node.

 ### show(boolean) = true

 Whether to show the breadcrumb.

 {{ use: partial-rect-layout(